freedbygrace/PSOPNSenseAPI/docs/Visual-Studio-Solution.md

 .\build\test.ps1
 ```

-## Continuous Integration

-The project uses GitHub Actions for continuous integration.
-The CI workflow builds and tests the solution on every push to the main branch.
+## Manual Release Process

+The project uses a manual release process.
+To create a new release:

+1. Update the version in the project file and module manifest
+2. Build the solution in Release mode
+3. Create a zip file of the module
+4. Create a GitHub release with the zip file attached

 ## Dependencies